anpergon/scRNA-seq_PLT1_WOX5/conda_envs/README_scKB.md

 ## Usage

-After installation, you can proceed with the preparation of the input files for scKB
+After installation, you can proceed with the preparation of the input files for scKB.